Mulberries are one of my favorite foods in the world.

 - Blend the frozen berries and the cashews in a food processor.
 It will get powdery and get stuck.
 Keep stopping the food processor and scraping down the sides and continuing to blend until you have a smooth creamy mixture that blends easily.
 Add the rest of the ingredients and blend again.

-- You can eat the mushy ice cream right away, as soft-serve, or freeze it in a container in the freezer until it firms up.
+- Then, eat the mushy ice cream right away, as a soft-serve ice cream.